 - Listed common equity shares are valued in line with close price for such shares as available on the stock exchange.
-The close price would be taken as lower of the available market prices in case the equity share is traded on more than one stock exchange - Equity shares for which current quotations are not available or where the shares are not quoted on the stock exchanges, would be valued at break-up value (without considering revaluation reserves, if any) which is to be ascertained from the company's latest balance sheet (which should not be more than one year prior to the date of valuation) (here, the meaning of "break-up value" is the equity capital and reserves as reduced by intangible assets, divided by the number of equity shares of the investee company) - In case the latest balance sheet is not available the shares are to be valued at Re.1
+The close price of the equity is sourced from NSE and in case the equity script is not listed on NSE then the close price is sourced from BSE.
+In case the script is not listed in either NSE or BSE, then the close price is sourced from the exchange where the script is listed. - Equity shares for which current quotations are not available or where the shares are not quoted on the stock exchanges, would be valued at break-up value (without considering revaluation reserves, if any) which is to be ascertained from the company's latest balance sheet (which should not be more than one year prior to the date of valuation) (here, the meaning of "break-up value" is the equity capital and reserves as reduced by intangible assets, divided by the number of equity shares of the investee company)

+• In case the latest balance sheet is not available the shares are to be valued at Re.1